-The Best Christmas Movies On Netflix Right Now - December 2020
+The Best Christmas Movies On Netflix Right Now

 A Christmas Prince (And Its Sequels)

-I’m going to throw my hat down and say this is what started the crazy amount of Christmas movies that we have gotten from Netflix in the last years because this movie blew up.
+We have gotten so many crazy Christmas movies on Netflix, practically starting a Christmas cinematic universe.
+I think it’s partially because of A Christmas Prince and how it blew up on the streaming platform.
 A Christmas Prince tells the story of a journalist (Rose McIver) traveling to a small European country, and over there she ends up falling in love with a prince (Ben Lamb) while trying to get the scoop.
 The sequel movies that follow are all about a wedding and a baby, but it’s Christmas themed and the settings are beautiful.
 While the story is a little unrealistic (as most of these romance Christmas movies are, honestly), it is a sweet love story and will definitely warm your grinch heart this season.

 Let It Snow

 When I first found out this was happening a couple of years back, I was understandably a bit excited as a John Green fan, who had read the book back in high school.
-But Let It Snow reminds viewers of what first loves are like, and the awkwardness of high school combined with puberty – it’s a recipe for a Christmas disaster.
+Let It Snow reminds viewers of what first loves are like, and the awkwardness of high school combined with puberty – it’s a recipe for a Christmas disaster.
 But it’s truly the most adorable little movie you could watch.
 There are three separate stories for you to follow throughout the whole entire movie, so you’ll never be bored.

-A Bad Moms Christmas
+A Very Harold & Kumar Christmas

-This movie is freaking hysterical.
-I mean, I’m still young so the idea of becoming a mom is still a bit scary to me, but watching these movies makes me feel that even when I do, I can never do worse than these three.
-But the shenanigans that Mila Kunis, Kristen Bell, and Kathryn Hahn get into is just too amazing not to watch.
-And of course, the addition their own character’s mothers into this just makes it all the more ridiculous and funnier.
+In this classic stoner comedy film, mixed in with some Christmas cheer, A Very Harold & Kumar Christmas follows the titular characters, Harold and Kumar, estranged friends who come back together to hunt for the perfect Christmas tree, meeting some strange and hilarious people along the way.

+If you’re a fan of R-rated Christmas movies, take a look at this one and laugh your butt off.
+I’ve always loved the Harold and Kumar series just because the two leading actors, John Cho and Kal Penn, have fantastic chemistry together, but there’s something about this Christmas addition that makes me love it so much more.
+Obviously this film is not for kids, but if you’re trying to have a fun holiday date night and want something funnier than the regular Christmas movie, check this one out.

 The Holiday Calendar

-Again, another silly Netflix movie that you wouldn’t expect to be good, but in all honesty, I genuinely enjoyed The Holiday Calendar by the end.
+Again, another fun Netflix movie that you wouldn’t expect to be super great, but in all honesty, I genuinely enjoyed The Holiday Calendar by the end.
 The premise is that the main character receives a calendar from her grandfather, one that turns out to tell the future – which obviously predicts another romance (because of course).
-But what really makes his movie stand out is that it’s a pretty unique take on what others would call an Advent calendar, and not only that but the cast list is pretty great too (Kat Graham, Quincy Brown, Ethan Peck and more).
+But what really makes this movie stand out is that it’s a pretty unique take on what others would call an Advent calendar, and not only that but the cast list is pretty great too (Kat Graham, Quincy Brown, Ethan Peck and more).
 You’ll enjoy this clever take on a future-prediction storyline.

-You’ve seen the story before.
-Everyone has.
-But A Cinderella Story: Christmas Wish has Christmas and it’s ridiculous, about teen (Laura Marano) falling for the “handsome” new Santa.
-I swear, it sounds silly but that’s the whole point of the movie.
-I feel like it’s not meant to be taken seriously and that’s where the joy of it comes from.
-And I can get down with that, especially around the holidays,
+This star-studded movie is perfect for your next Christmas film to watch.
+The Holiday tells the story of two women, both having their own guy issues, who end up swapping houses in their own countries.
+There, they each meet someone, and end up falling in love over their holiday.

+I absolutely adore this romantic comedy.
+Not only does it have a stellar cast, with people like Kate Winslet, Jack Black, Cameron Diaz and Jude Law starring in it, the film is genuinely full of such romantic moments mixed in with Christmas cheer.
+Everyone has such great chemistry with each other and paints some beautiful story moments that make me smile from ear to ear.

-Stream it on Netflix here.
+Stream The Holiday on Netflix.

 Christmas In The Heartland